 We have emphasized so many times the benefits of having features with mean = 0 and σ=1σ=1

-But why we only stop at the input layer only.
-Batch normalization re-normalizes a layer output.
-For example, we re-normalizes the output of the linear layer before feeding it into the ReLU.
+But, why do we stop at the input layer only.
+Batch normalization renormalizes a layer output.
+For example, we renormalized the output of the linear layer before feeding it into the ReLU.

 We apply the normalization using the formula before: